 Sydney Speech & Language Centre provides assessment and therapy that is individualised to support your child's speech, language and communication development.

 Sydney Speech & Language Centre highly values a multidisciplinary approach to supporting children and adolescents.
 Consultation with Clinical Psychologists, Paediatricians, Occupational Therapists, and Educational professionals is paramount to effective support and intervention.
-Sydney Speech & Language Centre currently forms part of a consortium with Psychmatters in nearby Concord to provide services to children who have a diagnosis of Autism Spectrum Disorder.
-These services are funded by the Department of Social Services (DSS).

 Providing family and teacher support in order to assist children with communication difficulties is a high priority for Sydney Speech & Language Centre.
 Speech pathologists at the centre believe in helping and supporting children and their families reach their personal learning potentials and goals.